aoskarih/Vibrations-with-AIMS/README.md

 12.318
 12.458
 ```
 Now the first value is zero, but only thing that matters is the differences in the values.
+There can be more values in the file than what is needed as long as the needed values are first.
+In general it is best to use file for the 0-0 positions since the values from relaxations aren't that good and the script fails if any of the relaxations has failed.

 The output file is a list of energies and corresponding intensities for different transitions.
 There's also identifier which tells the final state associated with the transition.